 Your conservatory is finished with argon gas-filled windows and double-glazed doors.
-You’ll keep more of the cold out and reflect heat back in keeping your conservatory warm during the winter months.
+You’ll keep more of the cold out and reflect heat back helping to keep it warm during the winter months.
 Our solid roof conservatories provide an extra layer of insulation in the winter months to create a cosy conservatory feel.

 Safe and secure

 Conservatories must be as secure as any other access point to your home.
-Installed with toughened glass, internal beading and force-resistant hinges as standard, an Anglian conservatory is a safe and secure addition to your home.
+Installed with toughened glass, internal beading and force-resistant hinges as standard, a contemporary Anglian conservatory is a safe and secure addition to your home.

 Add value to your home

-Adding a conservatory to your home is proven to increase the worth of your property by around five percent.
+Adding a modern conservatory to your home is proven to increase the worth of your property by around five percent.
 It’s a popular choice to add light and space to your home.
 Choose a style that blends with your existing decor and let your interior design juices flow.

 Anglian take pride in a job well done.
 If you’re considering a new conservatory, our team work with you to ensure your vision is realised.
-A conservatory is a powerful asset to any house, adding light, style and space in a tasteful manner.
+A contemporary conservatory is a powerful asset to any house, adding light, style and space in a tasteful manner.

 Anglian take care of the details

 In most cases, conservatories are considered a “permitted development” and don’t require planning permission.
 If they exceed the regulations outlined by the council, we’ll apply for planning permission on your behalf.
 You’ll be kept in the loop every step of the way.